khudgins/documentation/agent/proxy/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the ``agentproxy.properties`` file, find ``upstreamHostPort``.
 This is set to
-``provisioning.enstratus.com:3302`` by default which is the enStratus SaaS
+``provisioning.enstratus.com:3302`` by default which is the Enstratius SaaS
 handshake endpoint.
-If you are working with an alternate enStratus installation,
+If you are working with an alternate Enstratius installation,
 use the host:port combination given to you.

 Also in this file is ``agentProxyId``.
 For this configuration, pick a unique ID